|1067 - Liberty Island and the Statue of Liberty|

 |1069 - Aerial view of the Statue of Liberty|

 This masterpiece of the human spirit, which brings together art and engineering in a new and powerful way, is composed of thinly pounded copper sheets over a steel framework, designed by the French engineer Gustave Eiffel.
 Its symbolic value lies in two basic factors.
-It was presented by France with the intention of affirming the historical alliance between the two nations.
-It was financed by international subscription in recognition of the establishment of the principles of freedom and democracy.
+Presented by France with the intention of affirming the historical alliance between the two nations, it was financed by international subscription in recognition of the establishment of the principles of freedom and democracy.
 The Statue also soon became and has endured as a symbol of the migration of people from many countries into the United States in the late 19th and the early 20th centuries.

 |1070 - New York Harbor at dusk|